Mulder, it’s me.

 - Double row of closure snaps plus a hip snap

-- Two bamboo blend inserts come standard, but customers can request other inserts (LPO sells charcoal bamboo, hemp and microfibre inserts)
+- One diaper comes with two bamboo blend inserts come standard, but LPO sells charcoal bamboo, hemp and microfibre inserts separately

 - A pack of 20 diapers and 40 inserts is $275, one individual diaper with two inserts is $14.99